dolphin-emu/dolphin/Contributing.md

         // code line
     ```

+### Switch Statements
+- Switch statements should have their labels at the same level of indentation as the statement's opening braces.
+  - Yes:

+    ```cpp
+    switch (condition)
+    {
+    case 1:
+        // Code here
+        break;
+    case 2:
+        // Code here
+        break;
+    default:
+        // Code here
+        break;
+    }
+    ```
+  - No:

+    ```cpp
+    switch (condition)
+    {
+        case 1:
+            // Code here
+            break;
+        case 2:
+            // Code here
+            break;
+        default:
+            // Code here
+            break;
+    }
+    ```

+- Switch statement case labels that intentionally use fallthrough should be documented with a comment indicating said fallthrough is intentional.
+  Consider alternatives before relying on fallthrough, however, as it can make code more error-prone.

+    ```cpp
+    switch (condition)
+    {
+    case 1:
+        if (some_other_condition)
+        {
+            // Code here
+        }
+        // Fallthrough intentional
+    case 2:
+        // More code here
+        break;
+    }
+    ```

+    Multiple cases that lead to a single case label with code do not have to be documented with a fallthrough comment.

+    ```cpp
+    switch (condition)
+    {
+    case 1: // No need to document cases 1 and 2 as fallthrough.
+    case 2:
+    case 3:
+        // Code here
+        break;
+    }
+    ```

 ### Classes and Structs
 - If making a [POD](http://en.wikipedia.org/wiki/Plain_Old_Data_Structures) type, use a `struct` for this.
 Use a `class` otherwise.